Skip to main content

 November 4, 2024Sale approved

 Despite the formal auction process, no qualified alternative bidders came forward by the October 2 deadline.
-Main Street Capital won the auction with its credit bid, converting its secured debt position into direct ownership of the chain.
-The court entered a Sale Order approving the $27 million transaction over objections from the restaurant chain's creditors.
-The credit bid structure allowed Main Street to apply its outstanding secured debt toward the purchase price, forgiving loans made to Buca while obtaining ownership of the operating assets.
+Main Street won with its credit bid, and the Sale Order approved the transaction after finding that the purchase agreement represented the highest and best offer and that the sale process complied in all material respects with the bidding procedures.
+The credit bid structure let Main Street apply secured debt against the purchase price rather than contribute equivalent cash to the estates.

 ElementDetail